These mini quiches, that come in 2 different fillings, are great finger food for an afternoon gathering or even an Mother’s day celebration!

 Process flour and butter until it resembles fine breadcrumbs.
 Add yolk and water and pulse until dough just starts to come together.
 Turn onto a lightly floured surface.
 Knead lightly until just smooth.
 Wrap in plastic wrap.
 Chill 1 hour.

 Grease two 12-hole shallow patty pans.
 Roll pastry between two sheets of baking paper until 3 mm thick.
 Using a 7 cm round cutter, cut pastry and use to line recesses.
 Chill 30 mins.

 Preheat oven to hot, 200 C. Bake blind 10 mins.
 Remove filling and bake a further 6-8 mins until golden.
 Cool slightly.

 Divide tomato slices among 12 pastry shells, then divide asparagus and blue cheese among remaining shells.
 In a jug, whisk extra eggs, cream and parmesan together and season to taste.

 Spoon into pastry shells.
-Bake 8-10 mins until set.
+Bake for 8 to 10 mins until set.
 Serve garnished with chervil sprigs.

-TIP: These can be prepared ahead and reheated in a slow oven, 150 C, 5-10 mins.
+TIP: These can be prepared ahead and reheated in a slow oven, 150 C, for 5 to 10 mins.
 If liked, use ready-made short crust pastry.